jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

   * button -- flashes the user LED **LD2** at two different rates depending on the state of the user button **B1**

+  * iwdg -- demonstrate use of independent watchdog timer by requiring that the user must press button **B1** often enough to prevent WDG timeout and keep **LD2** on

   * mandelbrot -- demonstrate the floating-point capability and speed of the STM32L452RE processor by computing the Mandelbrot set